Problems We Found In San Antonio Drinking WaterRSS

 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s San Antonio water quality report, we aggregated water quality test data from the San Antonio Water System, the water provider for the Texas city and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that Hydroviv offers are optimized with these numbers in mind.
+We've updated our water quality report for San Antonio to include 2020 data.
+Our Water Nerds analyzed the most recent available data from the San Antonio Water System, U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+We compare these data with toxicity studies in scientific and medical literature, and look at upcoming regulatory changes.
+The water filters that Hydroviv builds for San Antonio customers are optimized with these numbers in mind.

 Source Of San Antonio Drinking Water

-The source of the San Antonio Water System drinking water originated as groundwater from the Edwards, Carrizo and Trinity aquifers, and in some areas, surface water from Canyon Lake and Lake
+The San Antonio Water System draws groundwater from the Edwards, Carrizo and Trinity aquifers.
+In certain areas and, San Antonio will draw surface water from Canyon Lake.

 Lead In San Antonio Drinking Water

 Lead enters tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
-Currently, 10% of samples analyzed for lead in San Antonio are 4.08 parts per billion.
-Though San Antonio's water quality is in compliance with federal regulations, the EPA and CDC have both acknowledged that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
-The American Academy of Pediatrics recommends that any taps used to serve children have lead levels no higher than 1 part per billion.
+Currently, 10% of samples analyzed for lead in San Antonio are 3.25 parts per billion.
+Though San Antonio's water quality is in compliance with federal regulations, EPA, CDC and The American Academy of Pediatrics all agree that there is no safe level of lead for children.

 Chromium 6 In San Antonio Drinking Water